 Aan de kop van het van Hasseltkanaal aan de Noordelijke IJ-overs in Amsterdam lag een verlaten industrieterrein.
 De opgave vroeg om een duurzame stedenbouwkundige invulling voor dit gebied.
 In het ontwerp definiëren straten en grachten vier blokken met hoven en een park.
 Zo ontstaat een afwisseling van stedelijke ruimten.
 De ruimtelijk besloten grachten verbinden de buurt met het open IJ.

-Kleinschalige verkaveling heeft zich bewezen als duurzame stedebouw.
+Kleinschalige verkaveling heeft zich bewezen als duurzame stedenbouw.
 Kavels van verschillende breedten bieden iedereen het initiatief tot het bouwen van een eigen pand.
-Kleine kavels zijn geschikt voor partiuculieren, grotere kavels voor collectief particulier opdrachtgeverschap (CPO).
+Kleine kavels zijn geschikt voor particulieren, grotere kavels voor collectief particulier opdrachtgeverschap (CPO).
 De grootste voor woningcorporaties en projectontwikkelaars.
 De opstelsom van initiatieven en de uitwisseling van programma’s op straat maakt een levendige en duurzame stad.